Pylons/pyramid/docs/narr/logging.rst

     level = DEBUG
     handlers = console

-Some cookiecutters configure additional loggers for additional subsystems they use (such as SQLALchemy).
-Take a look at the ``production.ini`` and ``development.ini`` files rendered when you create a project from a cookiecutter.
+Some configurations of the :app:`Pyramid` cookiecutter configure additional loggers for additional subsystems they use (such as SQLALchemy).
+Take a look at the ``production.ini`` and ``development.ini`` files rendered when you create a project from our cookiecutter.

 Sending Logging Messages
 ------------------------